 The really interesting part comes when you start adjusting ISO, shutter speed and aperture in order to achieve the desired results for your images.

-Shooting tip number one: master the settings of your camera!
+Master the settings of your camera!
 You need to learn how to take photos so that they are perfectly exposed, sharp and without too much noise.
 You need to learn the ISO – Shutter Speed – Aperture triangle.
 There is a lot of information available in Internet about it and if you are interested I can also write a separate post.

 I won’t go into details here as it is really a lot of information, my point is that you have to understand how your camera works in order to accomplish good results in any conditions.

-Shooting tip number two: get a tripod, which is often absolutely necessary for good quality food photos.
+Get a tripod, which is often absolutely necessary for good quality food photos.
 Why tripod?
 Because you don’t photograph moving objects.
 The tripod will help you to take sharp and perfectly exposed photos even in low light conditions (which will be usually the case inside the house in the winter).

 In fact one of the reasons why you don’t need expensive camera for food photography is because you don’t photograph moving objects.
 With a tripod you can keep always the ISO very low and that way you are avoiding grainy effect in the photos.
 High ISO = more grain = low quality image.